ibm-cloud-docs/vpc/s390x-vsi-profiles.md

 ## Block Storage volume notes for profiles
 {: #vs-block-storage-notes-for-profiles}

 When you create secondary data volumes, you select a volume profile that best meets your requirements.
-Volume profiles are available as three predefined [IOPS tiers](/docs/vpc?topic=vpc-block-storage-profiles#tiers) or as a [custom IOPS profile](/docs/vpc?topic=vpc-block-storage-profiles#custom).
+Volume profiles are available as three predefined [tiers](/docs/vpc?topic=vpc-block-storage-profiles#tiers) or as a [custom volume profile](/docs/vpc?topic=vpc-block-storage-profiles#custom).
 These volume profiles relate to virtual server instance profiles:

 * A [3 IOPS general-purpose tier profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers) provides IOPS/GB performance suitable for a virtual server instance Balanced profile.
 * A [5-IOPS tier](/docs/vpc?topic=vpc-block-storage-profiles#tiers) profile provides IOPS/GB performance suitable for a virtual server instance Compute profile.